Foreclosure Defense and Workouts

 Time is of the essence in a foreclosure defense case.
 You have thirty days to answer a foreclosure complaint, measured from the date of service.
 If you fail to serve a timely response, your case becomes much harder to defend; however, you still may have ways to save your home (property).

 Be aware that you may face a deficiency judgment.
 A lender seeking a deficiency judgment plans to hold you responsible for the amount of money owed which it fails to collect from selling your home (property).
 For example, if you owe the lender $100,000.00 on your home, and it sells for $60,000 at the foreclosure sale, the lender will receive a personal judgment against you for the remaining $40,000.
-Often, Mr. Jordan is successful in deleting or limiting deficiency judgments.
+Often, Mr. Jordan is successful in limiting deficiency judgments.

 Mr. Jordan has 30+ years of experience representing lenders in foreclosure suits, and he now represents defendants (borrowers) in foreclosure suits.
 If you are facing foreclosure, contact our office as soon as possible to discuss your options for fighting foreclosure.